What is your full name and title? (including company title/name)

 If you have a passion for preventing the inappropriate use of insurance, and are a licensed therapist, then this position is right for you.
 It also helps to have knowledge of the CMS guidelines.

 If you want to pursue a non-clinical role like this, you need to put together your resume listing what skills you have according to the job description.
 You must also have a passion for preventing wasteful spending.

-If anyone is interested in obtaining information regarding my role, please feel free to contact me through the Non-Clinical Networking for Rehab Professionals Facebook page.
+If anyone is interested in obtaining information regarding my role, please feel free to contact me through the Non-Clinical Networking & Jobs for Rehab Professionals Facebook page.